 This nicely specifies our comment syntax, where

-/* starts a comment which is then ended by
+/* starts a comment which is

 */.
 The order of flags doesn’t matter.